gallak87/0xpoland/README.md

 ```bash
 ganache-cli
 ```

-3. in another terminal at this folder, deploy the contract
+3. in another terminal at this folder, compile the contract
 ```bash
 truffle compile Puzzle
 ```

-4. run the migrations
+4. and then deploy it
 ```bash
 truffle migrate > output.log
 ```